pboyajian/chutor/README.md

 2. In the app:
    - Enter a Lichess username to fetch games, or
    - Upload a PGN file (auto-analysis will run and auto-detect your username).
-3. Click items in the Top Blunders list to jump the board to that position.
+3. Click items in the Top Mistakes list to jump the board to that position.
 4. Switch sorting between “By recurrence” and “By move number”.
 5. Use the opening filter to narrow the dataset.
 The menu lists only openings present in the loaded games.
 6. Toggle the debug panel to see backend timing and status logs.